nachocaru/xaprb.com/content/blog/2012-02-16-ive-been-interviewed-in-the-nocoug-journal.md

 ---
-title: 'I&#8217;ve been interviewed in the NoCOUG Journal'
+title: 'I've been interviewed in the NoCOUG Journal'
 author: Baron Schwartz
 layout: post
 permalink: /2012/02/16/ive-been-interviewed-in-the-nocoug-journal/